April 17, 2022

 We are often asked if publishers can run programmatic advertising on Apple News.
 Here's the rundown.

 Apple maintains their own system, Workbench, which is used to traffic display campaigns on Apple News and Stocks and access reports for advertising.
-A guide to Workbench can be found here.
+Get more information with this guide to Workbench.

-Publishers that use Google Ad Manager 360 can traffic ads directly through their system, instead.
-We have created a setup guide for GAM360 and Apple News, here.
+Publishers that use Google Ad Manager 360 can traffic ads directly through their system instead.
+To get started, follow our setup guide for GAM360 and Apple News.

 A number of service providers are approved for Apple News.
 These can be authorised by individual publishers, and contacted via the links below.